Noah2610/deathfloor/docs/LEVEL-CREATION.md

 4) Open _Tiled_.
    You can check the _Tiled_ console to see if the script was loaded successfully,
    by ticking the checkbox under `View -> Views and Toolbars -> Console`.

 If everything's right, then you should be able to export your map with the export script,
 by selecting `deathfloor export script` in the file-type drop-down in the export window (`ctrl+shift+e`).

+__TODO__
+For now, the game loads the level file at `resources/levels/level.json`,
+so be sure to export to that location.

 ### Generating RON config files for tileset spritesheets
 Whenever you add or change a tileset image, you must regenerate the RON config files